dongminlee94/Samsung-DRL-Code/README.md

-# Deep Reinforcement Learning Code
+# Deep Reinforcement Learning, Summer 2019 (Samsung)

-This repository contains code for **Deep Reinforcement Learning (DRL) algorithms** with PyTorch (v0.4.1).
-It also provides lecture materials that explain code in detail.
+This repository contains codes for **Deep Reinforcement Learning (DRL) algorithms** with PyTorch (v0.4.1).
+It also provides lecture slides that explain codes in detail.

-The agents with the DRL algorithms are implemented and trained using classic control environments.
+The agents with the DRL algorithms have been implemented and trained using classic control environments in OpenAI Gym.

 - [CartPole](https://gym.openai.com/envs/CartPole-v1/)
 - [Pendulum](https://gym.openai.com/envs/Pendulum-v0/)